Home » Habana Developer Blog » Optimizing Large Language Model Inference on Gaudi2 with Hugging Face Optimum-Habana

 Hugging Face and Habana Labs recently published several LLM inference reference models on Gaudi and Gaudi2 with the optimum-Habana library, including the GPT-2, GPTNeoX, GPT-J, OPT and LLAMA models.

 Developers can now easily run these models as well as other LLMs using the repository hosted by Hugging Face.
-To access Habana hardware, you can use the Gaudi2 instance on the Intel Developer Cloud or first-gen Gaudi on the Amazon EC2 DL-1 Instance .
+To access Habana hardware, you can use the Gaudi2 instance on the Intel AI Cloud or first-gen Gaudi on the Amazon EC2 DL-1 Instance .
 In this guide, we will briefly discuss how the Habana team enabled GPTNeoX to run on Gaudi, then demonstrate how you can run text generation with the GPTNeoX model with a single Gaudi device, as well as with 8 devices using DeepSpeed lightweight framework.

 To run any of these models, you can simply use the model’s name in the `–model_name_or_path` in your python command; for example, to use GPT-J, you will set `–model_name_or_path EleutherAI/gpt-gpt-j-20b`.